jsywulak/urban-adventure/README.md

 This is the sample project for my interview at **[REDACTED]**.
 It builds an AWS EKS cluster and then deploys a simple go app to it.

 ### Prereqs
 You're going to need a _few_ things installed and configured to make this work.
-This was all tested on an OSX laptop running zsh; running it on other OSes might work but no promises. :upside-down-face:
+This was all tested on an OSX laptop running zsh; running it on other OSes might work but no promises. 🙃

 * [AWS CLI](https://aws.amazon.com/cli/), with `aws configure` run to point it at the account and region you'd like to test with.
 * [AWS CDK](https://aws.amazon.com/cdk/), but the Makefile will handle bootstrapping for the region you're in.